 A lot can be attributed to small but significant mistakes in task management jobs that mushroomed into major issues and led to the closing of restaurant doors.
 Sometimes, in an effort to lead by example, restaurant owners end up being involved in all restaurant tasks on their own.

 While doing so, restaurant managers often forget that they can’t execute everything from the to-do-list on their own.
 Even if they want to, restaurant’s nitty-gritty often prevents them from taking on every single task.
 However, with task delegation, managers can share responsibilities and have a better control over restaurant activities.
-By promoting active engagement of their staff, managers can ensure higher overall productivity and efficiency of their restaurants.
+By promoting the active engagement of their staff, managers can ensure higher overall productivity and efficiency of their restaurants.

 2. Communicating Ineffectively